 The Chinese Women’s Association of Victoria (CWAVic) is a volunteer-run, non-profit organisation established in 1987.
 It is the first organisation in Victoria dedicated to supporting women of Chinese background.
-Its mission is to promote the physical, mental, and social well-being of women in the community.
+Our mission is to promote the physical, mental and social well-being of women in the community.

-CWAVic provides information, support and a forum for discussion on issues affecting women, particularly those from Chinese ethnic background.
-In the spirit of multiculturalism, women from all ethnic backgrounds are welcome to participate in its programs and activities.
+CWAVic provides information, support and a forum for discussion on issues affecting women, particularly those from Chinese backgrounds.
+In the spirit of multiculturalism, women from all ethnic backgrounds are warmly welcomed to participate in our programs and activities.

 The Association was originally formed as the Eastern Suburb Chinese Women’s Group by a group of community-minded Chinese women under the leadership of social worker Wai-Lin Galbraith.
-Grace Ha was the first foundation member who served the organisation with dedication for 37 years until her passing.
-She was joined by Margaret Chia, Mimi Chong and Christina Lau, whose commitment played a key role in the early development of the Association.
+Grace Ha was the first foundation member and served the organisation with unwavering dedication for 37 years until her passing.
+She was joined by Margaret Chia, Mimi Chong and Christina Lau, whose commitment played a key role in the Association's early development.

-Dr Robert Chong AM, who served two terms as Mayor of the City of Whitehorse, recognised early on the need to support newly arrived Chinese immigrants in his community, particularly during the period of Hong Kong's handover.
+Dr Robert Chong AM, who served two terms as Mayor of the City of Whitehorse, recognised the need to support newly arrived Chinese immigrants in the community, particularly during the period of Hong Kong's handover.
 He invited Wai-Lin, who was working under his direction at Chinese Community Social Services at the time, to organise fortnightly activities for a women's group.

 The first gathering was held on 11 February 1988 at the Local Family Day Care Centre in Box Hill.
 Early activities included fitness and knitting classes, cooking and floral arrangement demonstrations as well as migrant information seminars.

-As membership grew, the Association moved to Clota Cottage in 1988, provided by Box Hill Council.
+As membership grew, the Association relocated to Clota Cottage in 1988, provided by Box Hill Council.

 After the venue was sold in 2010, CWAVic continued its activities by hiring venues across Mitcham, Nunawading and Blackburn.
 Programs were further expanded to include Yoga, Zumba, Laughter Yoga, Qigong, Horticulture, Karaoke and more.

-Due to limited council-managed venues available for hire, CWAVic later regrettably reduced the range of activities classes and focused on offering Tai Chi, Chinese Opera Singing, Line Dance, Yuan Ji, Zumba and Games Gathering at Box Hill and Blackburn.
+Due to limited availability of council-managed venues in later years, CWAVic regrettably streamlined its classes, focused on offering Tai Chi, Chinese Opera Singing, Line Dance, Yuan Ji, Zumba and Games Gatherings in Box Hill and Blackburn.

 At its first Annual General Meeting in 1994, CWAVic had 208 members.
-Today, the Association has grown to over 1200 members, supported by dedicated committee members, some of whom have served continuously for more than a decade.
-These include late Grace Ha, Wai-Lin Galbraith, Margaret Tang, Ming Sau Lau, late Helen Chu, Frances Yan, Brenda Lo, Jenny Toy, Lynn To, Mary Cheng, Jenny Yang, Jennifer Yeung, Stella Lee and many others who continue to carry the Association forward.
+Today, the Association has grown to over 1200 members, supported by a dedicated committee, some of whom have served continuously for more than a decade.
+These include late Grace Ha, Wai-Lin Galbraith, Margaret Tang, Ming Sau Lau, late Helen Chu, Frances Yan, Brenda Lo, Jenny Toy, Lynn To, Mary Cheng, Jenny Yang, Jennifer Yeung, Stella Lee and many others who continue to carry the Association forward with commitment and passion.

-In 2002, we proudly received the Victorian Award for Excellent Performance in Multicultural Affairs by Victorian Multicultural Commission. (refer to Photo Gallery)
+In 2002, CWAVic proudly received the Victorian Award for Excellent Performance in Multicultural Affairs from the Victorian Multicultural Commission. (refer to Achievements)

-The Association was also honoured to be the recipient of City of Whitehorse Australia Day Civic Award and the Deakin Community award in 2017. (refer to Photo Gallery)
+The Association was further honoured in 2017 as a recipient of the City of Whitehorse Australia Day Civic Award and the Deakin Community Award. (refer to Achievements)

 --------